MARCHPRINT THIS PAGE

 During this first residency in 2017 for a new project, I would like to explore something I have found during this year: The book “beautiful losers” by Leonard Cohen and Elizabeth’s Ward dance as a partner to what I write and translate.
 We will also explore the mythological figure of “the Phoenix”, “Care of the Self and the Will to Freedom” by Michel Foucault and his study of “Parrhesia”, spatialize a new text I started writing entitled “The angry piece” inspired by paintings of Louise Fishman and speak a lot about love, because Elizabeth and I always do.

-Concept & development: Nathalie Rozanes - residency support workspacebrussels (Brussels)
+Concept & development: Nathalie Rozanes - With the support of: workspacebrussels

 No other productions found